Documentation Index

 | reviewer | tests, clarify | Validation, question generation |

-- A milestone is a group of related tasks (e.g., “MVP”, “Authentication”, “API v2”)
+Work in Skaro is organized into milestones and tasks:- A milestone is a group of related tasks (e.g., “MVP”, “Authentication”, “API v2”)

 - A task is a single unit of work that goes through all phases independently